matteocasotto/guitarists/README.md

 ## Implementation of a Database of guitar heroes

 In this repository you can find an interface to a database of guitarists and their bands.

+### Our goal

-An user can query the database by providing a name of a guitarist or of a band.
+We want to provide to users a simple way to interact with this database.
+In fact, an user can query the database by providing a name of a guitarist or of a band.

 ### How to run